 In December 2015 the United Nations, of which the U.S. is a member, adopted a climate accord (the "Paris Agreement") with the long-term goal of limiting global warming and the short-term goal of significantly reducing greenhouse gas emissions.
-Although the U.S. ratified the Paris Agreement on November 4, 2016, the current administration announced the U.S. would cease participation.
-As a result, some of our portfolio companies may become subject to new or strengthened regulations or legislation, at least through November 4, 2020 (the earliest date the U.S. may withdraw from the Paris Agreement), which could increase their operating costs and/or decrease their revenues.
+On November 4, 2016, the past administration announced that the U.S. would cease participation in the Paris Agreement with the withdrawal taking effect on November 4, 2020.
+However, on January 20, 2021, President Joseph R. Biden signed an executive order to rejoin the Paris Agreement.
+As a result, some of our portfolio companies may become subject to new or strengthened regulations or legislation, which could increase their operating costs and/or decrease their revenues.

-Recent legislation allows us to incur additional leverage, which could increase the risk of investing in our securities.
+Small Business Credit Availability Act allows us to incur additional leverage, which could increase the risk of investing in our securities.

-The 1940 Act generally prohibits BDCs from incurring indebtedness unless immediately after such borrowing they have an asset coverage for total borrowings of at least 200.0% (i.e., the amount of debt may not exceed 50% of the value of a BDCs assets).
-However, on March 23, 2018, the Consolidated Appropriations Act of 2018, which includes the SBCA, was signed into law.
-The SBCA amends the 1940 Act to permit a BDC to reduce the required minimum asset coverage ratio applicable to it from 200.0% (bich means we can borrow \$2 for every \$1 of our equity), subject to certain requirements described therein.
-On April 12, 2018, our board of directors, including a ''required majority'' (as such term is defined in Section 57(o) of the 1940 Act) approved the application of the modified asset coverage requirements set forth in Section 61(a) of the 1940 Act, as amended by the SBCA, and recommended the submission of a proposal for stockholders to approve the application of the 150.0% minimum asset coverage ratio us at a special meeting of stockholders, which was held on June 8, 2018.
-The stockholder proposal was approved by the required votes of our stockholders at such section permits us to double our leverage, which results in increased leverage risk and increased expenses.
+The SBCA amends the 1940 Act to permit a BDC to reduce the required minimum asset coverage ratio applicable to 150.0% (which means we can borrow \$2 for every \$1 of our equity), subject to certain requirements described therein.
+On April 12, 2018, our board of directors, including a "required majority" (as such term is defined in Section 57(o) of the 1940 Act) approved the application of the modified asset coverage requirements set forth in Section 61(a) of the 1940 Act, as amended by the SBCA, and recommended the submission of a proposal for stockholders to approve the application of the 150.0% minimum asset coverage ratio to us at a special meeting of stockholders, which was held on June 8, 2018.
+The stockholder proposal was approved by the required votes of our stockholders at such special meeting of stockholders, and thus we became subject to the 150.0% minimum asset coverage ratio on June 9, 2018.
+Changing the asset coverage ratio permits us to double our leverage, which results in increased leverage risk and increased expenses.

-As a result of this legislation, we are able to increase our leverage up to an amount that reduces our asset coverage ratio from 200.0% to 150.0% (which means we can borrow \$2 for every \$1 of our equity).
 Leverage magnifies the potential for loss on investments in our indebtedness and on invested equity capital.
 As we use leverage to partially finance our investments, you will experience increased risks of investing in our securities.
 If the value of our assets increases, then leveraging would cause the net asset value attributable to our common stock to increase more sharply than it would have had we not leveraged.
-Conversely, if the value of our assets decreases, leveraging would cause ent asset value to decline more sharply than it otherwise would have had we not leveraged our business.
-Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would have had we not borrowed.
+Conversely, if the value of our assets decreases, leveraging would cause net asset value to decline more sharply than it otherwise would have had we not leveraged our business.
+Similarly, any increase in our income in excess of interest payable on the borrowed funds would cause our net investment income to increase more than it would without the leverage, while any decrease in our income would cause net investment income to decline more sharply than it would have had we not borrowed.
 Such a decline could negatively affect our ability to pay common stock dividends, scheduled debt payments or other payments related to our securities.
 Leverage is generally considered a speculative investment technique.